Can I Take Berberine and Semaglutide Together? What to Consider Before You Start

 Before starting a combination approach, consider:

-Kidney and liver health: Both compounds are metabolised differently; impaired function may require dosage adjustments.
+Kidney and liver health: Both compounds are metabolised differently; impaired function may require dosage adjustments or closer monitoring.

 If you’re combining supplements and medications, it’s smart to know how each affects your metabolism.
 Read Does Semaglutide Increase Metabolism? to understand how semaglutide interacts with your body’s energy burn.